Skip to main content

 Also known as: lunging at the ball, falling forward

-Lunging is a timing fault where a hitter commits their weight and stride forward too early — usually while trying to catch up to velocity or guessing a pitch is coming — draining rotational power before the swing even begins.
+Lunging is a timing fault where a hitter commits their weight and stride forward too early.
+This means usually.
+At the same time, trying to catch up to velocity or guessing a pitch is coming.
+This means draining rotational power before the swing even begins.

-The fix is rhythm-based more than mechanical: re-establishing a load that triggers off the pitcher's delivery rather than off anxiety or a guess, so the stride lands on time rather than early, keeping the back side loaded until the actual swing decision is made.
+The fix is rhythm-based more than mechanical.
+This means re-establishing a load that triggers off the pitcher's delivery rather than off anxiety or a guess.
+As a result, the stride lands on time rather than early.
+This keeps the back side loaded until the actual swing decision is made.

 Sitting on a changeup that never came, he lunged forward on the fastball and had nothing left in his hips to drive it.